redpanda-data/redpanda/docs/www/upgrades.md

 ```

 # Kubernetes
-As the YAML files are the base for Kubernetes setup, ideally the change of the configuration is easiest and fastest way to change image version.
-If the upgrade is for the latest version, use the version as shown below:
+As YAML files are the base for Kubernetes setup, ideally to change the configuration the easiest way to change achieve this is to change the image version.
+Remember to change the `version` tag  for the latest version.
+For example, let's use `version 21.11.2`:
 ```yaml
 ...
 spec: